mpallansch/Socket-IO-Example/README.md

 npm install
 npm test

-3. With 4 different browser tabs, log in with the following credentials
+3. With 4 different browser tabs, log in to http://localhost:3000 with the following credentials

 matt        123